critical-links/c3-apps-starter/TUTORIAL.md

     inet 192.168.1.120/24 brd 192.168.1.255 scope global dynamic eth0
 ```

-> Note: we can see the ip address `inet 192.168.1.120/24` on outcome
+> Note: we can see the ip address `inet 192.168.1.120/24`

-now add domain to hosts file
+Now add domain to hosts file

 ```shell
 # edit hosts file